 - a.
-When being transported, ladders must be secured in a vehicle ladder rack or stored within the vehicle bed. - b.
-Read and follow all labels/markings on the ladder. - c.
-Do not exceed the maximum load rating of a ladder.
-Be aware of the weight it is supporting, including the weight of any tools or equipment. - d.
 Inspect the ladder prior to use.
 If the ladder is damaged, it must be removed from service and tagged until repaired or discarded.
-Ladders may not be modified. - e.
+Ladders may not be modified. - b.
+When being transported, ladders must be secured in a vehicle ladder rack or stored within the vehicle bed. - c.
+Read and follow all labels/markings on the ladder. - d.
+Do not exceed the maximum load rating to include the weight of tools/equipment. - e.
 Ladders must be free of any slippery material on the rungs, steps or feet. - f.
 Be sure that all locks on an extension ladder are properly engaged. - g.
 Use a ladder only on a stable and level surface, unless it has been secured (top or bottom) to prevent displacement. - h.
 Avoid electrical hazards!
 Look for overhead power lines before handling a ladder.
 Do not use a metal ladder near power lines or exposed energized electrical equipment. - i.
-Do not use a self-supporting ladder (e.g., step ladder) as a straight ladder or in a partially closed position.
+Do not use a self-supporting ladder (e.g., step ladder) as a straight ladder or in a partially closed position. - j.

-- j.
 Do not place a ladder on boxes, barrels or other unstable bases to obtain additional height. - k.
-When portable straight ladders are used, they shall be long enough to extend three feet above the upper landing surface. - I. The proper angle for setting up a ladder is to place its base a quarter of the working length of the ladder from the wall. (see diagram) - m.
+When portable straight ladders are used, they shall be long enough to extend three feet above the upper landing surface. - I. The proper angle for setting up a ladder is to place its base a quarter of the working length of the ladder from the wall. (see diagram)

+- m.
 If a ladder is placed in any location where it can be displaced by other work activities, it must be secured to prevent displacement or a barricade must be erected to keep traffic away from the ladder. - n.
 Maintain 3-points of contact (two hands and a foot, or two feet and a hand) on the ladder when climbing.
 Use a tool belt as necessary to keeps hands available.
 Keep your body near the middle of the step and face the ladder. - o.
 Do not use the top step/rung of a ladder as a step/rung. - p.
 Only one person at a time may use a ladder.